Steakhouse-Financial/box/README.md

 # Box

-A box is an ERC4626 based currency (e.g. USDC) which it can hold and be used to deposit/redeem.
-It can also invest in others ERC20s called assets.
+A box is an ERC4626-compatable contract that is allows to:
+- Hold an underlying asset (e.g. USDC) which is also used to `deposit`/`redeem`.
+- `allocate`/`deallocate`/`reallocate` from the underlying asset to whitelisted tokens
+- Can use the tokens and/or the asset as collateral to get funding in tokens and/or asset using funding modules.

 ## Trust assumptions